 Patrick Anderson, Anderson Economic Group, LLC, "Persistent Unemployment and Policy Uncertainty."

-Jack Kitchen and John Kitchen, CBE, US Department of the Treasury, "Real-Time GDP Forecasting Revisited: Letting the Data Decide."
+Jack Kitchen and John Kitchen, CBE, US Department of the Treasury, "Real-Time GDP Forecasting Revisited: Letting the Data Decide"

-James A. Wilcox, CBE, University of California, Berkeley, received the Edmund A. Mennis Contributed Paper Award for his article "Underwriting Mortgage Lending, and House Prices: 1996-2008."
+James A. Wilcox, CBE, University of California, Berkeley, "Underwriting Mortgage Lending, and House Prices: 1996-2008"

 James A. Wilcox, CBE, Haas School of Business, University of California, Berkeley, “Forecasting Components of Consumption with Components of Consumer Sentiment”